 However you are free to manage your unit as you see fit.
 You can enter into a contract with a managing agent or caretaker to manage your unit, if you wish.

 Check your by-laws first.
-Some schemes allow pets with the permission of the owners corporation – the executive committee can give this approval.
+Some schemes allow pets with the permission of the owners corporation – the strata committee can give this approval.
 Other schemes do not allow pets at all.
-If your by-law allows for pets then make a written request to the owners corporation and include any information to support your request, for example, information on the type of dog, how you will look after it and so on.
+If your by-law allows for pets then the requirements may include making a written request to the owners corporation and providing information to support your request, for example, information on the type of dog, how you will look after it and so on.

 The best approach is to try to resolve the problem yourself, so talk to the person first.
 If that doesn’t work or, if you feel intimidated, you have two choices.
 You can ask the owners corporation to issue them with a Notice to Comply with a By-Law (in PDF format (size: 57kb) then seek a fine if they keep breaching.
 Or you can apply for mediation through Fair Trading to have a mediator assist you to discuss the issue with them.